-Note: The provisions of sections 1, 2, 3 and 4 of this Manual are common to all WIGOS component observing systems, including the WHOS.
-The further provisions of section 8 of this Manual are specific to the WHOS.
+Note: The provisions of sections 1, 2, 3 and 4are common to all WIGOS component observing systems, including the WHOS.
+The further provisions of section 7are specific to the WHOS.

-8.1 Requirements
+7.1 Requirements

-8.1.1 Members shall establish and operate a hydrological observing system according to its national requirements.
+7.1.1 Members shall establish and operate a hydrological observing system according to its national requirements.